kunlesanni/kunlesanni/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently crafting Azure castles in the cloud, one resource at a time!
+- 🔭 I’m currently crafting AZURE castles in the cloud, one resource at a time!
 - 🌱 I’m also currently LEARNING the ancient art of Infrastructure as Code alchemy.
 - 👯 I’m looking to COLLABORATE on building the next generation of cloud sorcery – let's brew some automation potions together!
 - 🤔 I need HELP with cracking the code of the universe (or at least my deployment scripts)!
-- 💬 Ask me about my adventures in the enchanted land of Infrastructure as Code!
+- 💬 ASK me about my adventures in the enchanted land of Infrastructure as Code!
-- 📫 How to reach me: Send a message via smoke signals or carrier pigeon... or you know, just drop me a line here!
+- 📫 How to REACH me: Send a message via smoke signals or carrier pigeon... or you know, just drop me a line here!
 No crystal balls required.
 - 😄 Pronouns:  Wizard/~Witch~ (because why be ordinary when you can be magical?)
 - ⚡ Fun fact: Did you know that deploying a server can be as thrilling as a roller coaster ride?
 Well, almost!
 Buckle up for some cloud adventures!